Twisted strong Macdonald theorems and adjoint orbits: Introduction

 The proof of the strong Macdonald theorem in \cite{FGT08} is based on a Laplacian calculation for $H^*(L[z,s])$ using the unique Kahler metric on the loop Grassmannian.
 The Laplacian calculation shows that the ring of harmonic forms is isomorphic to a ring of basic and invariant forms on the arc space $L[[z]]$.
-The well-known facts about adjoint orbits in a reductive Lie algebra extend immediately from $L$ to $L[[z]]$, and can be used to determine the ring of basic and invariant forms on $L[[z]]$.
+Kostant's theorems about adjoint orbits in a reductive Lie algebra extend immediately from $L$ to $L[[z]]$, and can be used to determine the ring of basic and invariant forms on $L[[z]]$.
 In the case of the parahoric, the corresponding homogeneous space has many Kahler metrics.
 To follow the line of the proof in \cite{FGT08}, we show that there is a particular choice of Kahler metric that makes an analogous Laplacian calculation work.
 The ring of harmonic forms is isomorphic to (a ring similar to) the ring of basic and invariant forms on $\hat{\mfp}$.
-To calculate this ring, we study the adjoint orbits on the twisted arc space $L[[z]]^{\tilde{\sigma}}$ (the significant facts about adjoint orbits no longer extend immediately).
-As part of our calculation of the basic and invariant forms, we show that the GIT quotient of $L[[z]]^{\tilde{\sigma}}$ by $G[[z]]^{\tilde{\sigma}}$ is $Q[[z]]^{\tilde{\sigma}}$, where $Q = L // G$.
-We also prove a slice theorem for twisted arcs in the regular semisimple locus, and an analogue of the Kostant slice theorem.
+To calculate this ring, we study the adjoint orbits on the twisted arc space $L[[z]]^{\tilde{\sigma}}$, proving a slice theorem for twisted arcs in the regular semisimple locus, and an analogue of the Kostant slice theorem (the significant facts about adjoint orbits extend immediately to the arc space, but this is no longer the case when the diagram automorphism is involved).

 Removing the super-notation, the cohomology ring of $\mfp[s]$ is isomorphic to the cohomology ring of $\mfp$ with coefficients in the symmetric algebra $S^* \mfp^*$ of the restricted dual of $\mfp$.
 Frenkel and Teleman have shown that $H^*(\mfb; S^* \mfn^*)$ is a free algebra (and determined the degrees of the generators) when $\mfb$ and $\mfn$ are Iwahori and nilpotent subalgebras respectively of an untwisted loop algebra \cite{FT06}.
 We prove Frenkel and Teleman's result in the twisted case and calculate the cohomology of the corresponding truncation $\mfb / z^N \mfn$.
-More generally, strong Macdonald theorems for different choices of coefficients might allow us to determine the cohomology of other truncations, such as $L[z]^{\tilde{\sigma}} / z^N$ when $N$ is not divisible by $k$.
+More generally, strong Macdonald theorems for different choices of coefficients might allow us to determine the cohomology of other truncations, such as $L[z]^{\tilde{\sigma}} / z^N$ when $N$ is not divisible by the order of $\sigma$.
 At the moment, this question appears to be open.
+The question of finding a Lie algebra analogue of the constant term identity for Koornwinder-Macdonald polynomials \cite{Di96} also seems to be open.